linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 ## Window Operations

-Window is the foundation for your operations in Terminal.
-You can create many workspaces and split one into more windows.
+Window serves as the foundation for your operations in Terminal.
+You can create many workspaces, or split one into multiple windows.

 ### Create Window ###